Olivier Boumal

-Olivier Boumal (born 17 September 1989) is a Cameroonian professional footballer who plays as a winger for Al-Merrikh SC.
+Olivier Boumal (born 17 September 1989) is a Cameroonian professional footballer who last played as a winger for Al-Merrikh SC.
 Between 2017 and 2019 he made six appearances for the Cameroon national team.

 Career

 Boumal began his career with George Fominyen FC before moving to Europe in 2005 signing with CFF Paris.
 After one year with the team from Paris he joined the youth and reserve team of AS Saint-Étienne.

-In January 2010, he signed a 2.5-year contract with Superleague club Panetolikos, after a successful trial.
+In January 2010, he signed a 2.5-year contract with Super League club Panetolikos, after a successful trial.
 He also played for Levadiakos and Iraklis Psachna.

 In summer 2014, Boumal signed a two-year contract to Panionios for an undisclosed fee.
 At the end of 2014–15 season, he was linked with a move to Turkish club Mersin İdmanyurdu.

 On 23 December 2015, Boumal joined Panathinaikos on a 2.5-year contract for a reported transfer fee of €400,000 plus one Panathinaikos player Christos Donis, Kostas Triantafyllopoulos and Diamantis Chouchoumis.
-On 11 January 2016, he made his club debut by having an appearance along with a late goal, helping his club to a 2–0 win against Kalloni.
+On 11 January 2016, he made his club debut by having an appearance along with a late goal, helping his club to a 2–0 win against AEL Kalloni.
 On 31 January 2016, in a 3–2 away win against Platanias, Boumal broke his collarbone which required surgery and would keep him out of action for 4–6 weeks.

 On 6 July 2017, Boumal signed 1.5-season contract with Chinese Super League club Liaoning Whowin for a €2.2 million fee, leaving Panathinaikos after 18 months.

 On 14 February 2019, he returned to Panionios on a free transfer.

 Boumal joined FC Saburtalo Tbilisi of the Georgian Erovnuli Liga in August 2020 on a one-year contract.

 In August 2021, Boumal joined Australian club Newcastle Jets on a one-year contract.